Delian League: Background

 The Greco-Persian Wars had their roots in the conquest of the Greek cities of Asia Minor, and particularly Ionia, by the Achaemenid Persian Empire of Cyrus the Great shortly after 550 BC.
 The Persians found the Ionians difficult to rule, eventually settling for sponsoring a tyrant in each Ionian city.
 While Greek states had in the past often been ruled by tyrants, this form of government was on the decline.
 By 500 BC, Ionia appears to have been ripe for rebellion against these Persian clients.
 The simmering tension finally broke into open revolt due to the actions of the tyrant of Miletus, Aristagoras.
 Attempting to save himself after a disastrous Persian-sponsored expedition in 499 BC, Aristagoras chose to declare Miletus a democracy.
 This triggered similar revolutions across Ionia, extending to Doris and Aeolis, beginning the Ionian Revolt.

 The Greek states of Athens and Eretria allowed themselves to be drawn into this conflict by Aristagoras, and during their only campaigning season (498 BC) they contributed to the capture and burning of the Persian regional capital of Sardis.
-After this, the Ionian revolt carried on (without further outside aid) for a further five years, until it was finally completely crushed by the Persians.
+After this, the Ionian revolt carried on (without further outside aid) for five more years, until it was finally crushed by the Persians.
 However, in a decision of great historic significance, the Persian king Darius the Great decided that, despite having subdued the revolt, there remained the unfinished business of exacting punishment on Athens and Eretria for supporting the revolt.
 The Ionian revolt had severely threatened the stability of Darius's empire, and the states of mainland Greece would continue to threaten that stability unless dealt with.
 Darius thus began to contemplate the complete conquest of Greece, beginning with the destruction of Athens and Eretria.

 In the next two decades, there would be two Persian invasions of Greece, occasioning, thanks to Greek historians, some of the most famous battles in history.
-During the first invasion, Thrace, Macedon and the Aegean Islands were added to the Persian Empire, and Eretria was duly destroyed.
+During the first invasion, Thrace, Macedon and the Aegean Islands were added to the Persian Empire, and Eretria was destroyed.
 However, the invasion ended in 490 BC with the decisive Athenian victory at the Battle of Marathon.
 After this invasion, Darius died, and responsibility for the war passed to his son Xerxes I.